You can't roll back to a system you already changed

 Mutation cost is invisible

-A failed mutation doesn't land on the infrastructure invoice.
-It spans incident response, SLA credits, a delayed roadmap, customer churn, and engineering capacity diverted from planned work.
+A failed mutation's cost spans incident response, SLA credits, a delayed roadmap, customer churn, and engineering capacity diverted from planned work.
+None of it shows on the infrastructure invoice.
 Those costs compound, but the line items don't trace back to the migration decision.
 Incident response shows up as "operational load."
 The roadmap slip gets attributed to scope, the SLA credit to "reliability incident."

-Coexistence cost gets challenged in every budget review because it's a line item with a number attached.
+The coexistence cost is challenged in every budget review because it's a line item with a number attached.
 The costs of a failed mutation have already been reclassified by the time any budget review happens.

 The budget request is for rollback coverage.
 The old system stays up until the new one proves itself.
 The duration is an estimate.
 The exit criteria are operational.